 Create a Firebase project

-If you don't have a Firebase project for your app, go to the Firebase console and click Create Project to create one now.
+If you don't have a Firebase project for your app, go to the Firebase console and click Create New Project to create one now.
 You will need ownership or edit permissions in your project.

 You can use Test Lab for a limited number of daily test executions on the Spark and Flame plans.
 To use Test Lab without daily quota limits, you must upgrade to the Firebase Blaze plan.